It seems like for as long as I have been working and especially after I became an entrepreneur, I have struggled with “work-life” balance.

-My most recent excursion was Costa Rica where I ziplined for the first time…I still look at the pictures in amazement that I really did that:)
+That year, I took a trip to Costa Rica where I ziplined for the first time…I still look at the pictures in amazement that I really did that:)

 Today, I have restructured my business to have a more manageable workload and take on projects I feel passionate about.
 I am connected to a supportive team of colleagues and associates for reciprocal referrals and strategic partnerships.

 I am more energized and focused with my business and enjoy deeper client relationships and fulfilling coaching and branding engagements.

 Where do you stand today with work-life balance?

 There is never a perfect solution to personal and professional demands and at the end of the day, success ALWAYS follows hard work and sacrifice.
 So where is the sweet spot for you?
 How do you live fully while making a living?

 From my personal experience, I know it is possible to take care of ourselves and our businesses/work if we are willing to make adjustments.